steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 #### Closing the Loop

 I’m quite satisfied with how the neural network is performing in production.
 It’s not perfect, but the cool thing is that it can keep improving without me having to write any more code.
 All it needs to improve is more data.
-One day I hope to build the tools for users to submit their examples to the training set, and thus fully close the feedback loop of continuous improvement.
+One day I hope to build the tools for users to submit their own examples to the training set, and thus fully close the feedback loop of continuous improvement.

 #### Your Turn